vialdevelopment/guerrilla/docs/Setup.md

 ```

 ## Finally
-Before you can compile your project, you must run the gradle `setupPublicJar` command.
+Before you can compile your project, you must run the gradle `createPublicTree` command.